appwrite/sdk-for-php/docs/account.md

 PATCH https://HOSTNAME/v1/account/prefs
 ```

 ** Update currently logged in user account preferences.
-You can pass only the specific settings you wish to update. **
+The object you pass is stored as is, and replaces any previous value.
+The maximum allowed prefs size is 64kB and throws error if exceeded. **

 ### Parameters